-Deli-Style Tuna Salad is a simple, 3-ingredient, dairy-free recipe just like the classic one served in iconic New York delis and bagel shops!
+Easy New York Deli-Style Tuna Salad is a simple, 3-ingredient, dairy-free recipe like the classic served in iconic New York delis and Jewish bagel shops.

-And you can almost always find it on any table at catered events and buffets.
+And you can almost always find this tuna salad on any table at vegetarian catered events and buffets, especially in New York City and Long Island.

-But why stand in line or pay deli prices when you can simply make it at home?
-Especially since it’s budget friendly!
+But if you want some for home, why stand in line or pay deli prices when you can simply make it?

-Deli-style tuna salad is great anytime for a light, quick, and easy-to-make meal.
-Eat it alone on a plate, in a sandwich, or with a leafy salad It’s terrific on rye bread, white bread, in a roll, in a pita, in a bagel…you name it.
+You can eat it alone on a plate, as a side, or with a leafy salad.
+It’s also terrific in a sandwich on rye bread, on white bread, in a roll, in a pita, or on a bagel.

 Variations